Earl Warren: Re-election campaigns

 By 1946, California's economy was booming, Warren was widely popular, and he enjoyed excellent relations with the state's top Democratic officeholder, Attorney General Robert W. Kenny.
 At the urging of state party leaders, Kenny agreed to run against Warren in the 1946 gubernatorial election, but Kenny was reluctant to criticize his opponent and was distracted by his role in the Nuremberg trials.
 As in 1942, Warren refused to endorse candidates for other offices, and he sought to portray himself as an effective, nonpartisan governor.
 Warren easily won the Republican primary for governor and, in a much closer vote, defeated Kenny in the Democratic primary.
 After winning both primaries, Warren endorsed Republican William Knowland's U.S. Senate candidacy and Goodwin Knight's candidacy for lieutenant governor.
 Warren won the general election by an overwhelming margin, becoming the first Governor of California since Hiram Johnson in 1914 to win a second term.

-Though he considered retiring after two terms, Warren ultimately chose to seek re-election in 1950, partly to prevent Knight from succeeding him.
+Though he considered retiring after two terms, Warren ultimately chose to seek re-election in 1950, partly to prevent the more conservative Knight from succeeding him.
 He easily won the Republican primary, but was defeated in the Democratic primary by James Roosevelt.
 Warren consistently led Roosevelt in general election polls and won re-election in a landslide, taking 65 percent of the vote.
 He was the first Governor of California elected to three consecutive terms.
 During the 1950 campaign, Warren refused to formally endorse Richard Nixon, the Republican nominee for the Senate.
 Warren disliked what he saw as Nixon's ruthless approach to politics and was wary of having a conservative rival for leadership of the state party.
 Despite Warren's refusal to campaign for him, Nixon defeated Democratic nominee Helen Gahagan Douglas by a decisive margin.